mahbub-rahman07/Tour-Mate-App/README.md

 ## Features
-<br />1.
-Register and Login :arrow_right: Multiple user can use one app in same device
+- Register and Login :arrow_right: Multiple user can use one app in same device
-<br />2.
-Online and Offline facility.
+- Online and Offline facility.
-<br />3.
-Create Event, Manage it Edit and Delete and Modify.
+- Create Event, Manage it Edit and Delete and Modify.
-<br />4.
-Todo List
+- Todo List
-<br />5.
-Weather and Forecast info.
+- Weather and Forecast info.
-<br />6.
-Map, Direction and Geofence.
+- Map, Direction and Geofence.
-<br />7.
-Nearby Places.
+- Nearby Places.

 ## API <br />
 1. Weather API from openweather.org <br />